ai-forma/forma-docs/src/examples/clients/vercel-aisdk-5-persist.md

     }
     sendMessage({ text }, {
       headers: {
-        "x-user-id": userId || "", // <- We add this info as a header
+        "x-user-id": userId || "", // <- We pass userId in the header
-        "x-session-id": sessionId || "" // <- We add this info as a header
+        "x-session-id": sessionId || "" // <- Also, sessionId in the header
       }
     })
   }, [sendMessage, userId, sessionId])